-The best Nintendo Switch games you can play in 2021
+Best Nintendo Switch games: What are the best Switch games in 2022?

 The House in Fata Morgana: Dreams of the Revenants Edition

-Developer Novectacle recently released The House of Fata Morgana: Dreams of the Revenants Edition on the Nintendo Switch.
-Despite the game getting some of the best critic reviews of all time on the platform, it’s still under the radar for a lot of players.
+Developer Novectacle released The House of Fata Morgana: Dreams of the Revenants Edition on the Nintendo Switch last year.
+Despite the game getting some of the best critical reviews of all time on the platform, it’s still under the radar for many players.
 The game consists of three visual novels and various shorter stories that deal with the darker side of humanity.
 The game is rated Mature for a reason, so keep that in mind before picking it up.
-However, don’t let that deter you – it’s hauntingly beautiful, and it’s perfect for rainy nights.
+However, don’t let that deter you – it’s hauntingly beautiful and perfect for rainy nights.

 We’ll update the list of best Nintendo Switch titles as new games release.